KevCui/hugo-uno-dark/README.md

 The dark side of uno, a responsive hugo theme based on [hugo-uno](https://github.com/fredrikloch/hugo-uno).

-How this theme looks like?
-Check [my blog](https://krazycavin/github.io)
+How dose this theme look like?
+Check [my blog](https://krazycavin.github.io)